HerrPhil/Puzzles-SmallestPositiveNumber/README.md

 If the current next smallest value is greater than the next smallest value, then the current next smallest value is assigned the next smallest value.

+Continue to the next pair.

 If the current next smallest value is less than the smallest value, then do nothing.

+Continue to the next pair.

 After the looping finshes, check the current values.